Privacy-aware identification: Appendix B: RDD setting

-(iv) Suppose an observation moves from the left $K$-$h$-neighborhood to the the right $K$-$h$-neighborhood.
-Our estimator of interest is the \textit{difference} between the weighted means in the right and the left $K$-$h$ neighborhoods of $c$.
-Therefore, the move of the observation from one neighborhood to the other affects both parts of the estimator.
+(iv) Suppose an observation moves from the left to the right $K$-$h$-neighborhood of $c$.
+Since $\widehat{\theta}$ is the difference between the weighted means in the right and left $K$-$h$ neighborhoods of $c$, the described move affects both parts of the difference.

-As we know from part (a) of Lemma \ref{lemma:weightedmean}, the maximum absolute change in the weighted average for the right-hand side is $G_{0R} =\overline{Y}^{r}-\underline{Y}^{r}$ and that this degree of change can be attained as a positive change (increase).
-Similarly, the maximum absolute change in the weighted average for the left-hand side is $G_{LO} =\overline{Y}^{l}-\underline{Y}^{l}$ and that this degree of change can be attained as a negative change (decrease).
-In order to obtain the maximum absolute changes for the difference in weighted means we have to look at the cases when these two weighted means change in opposite directions, which leads to the maximum change being $G_{LR} =\overline{Y}^{r}-\underline{Y}^{r} + \overline{Y}^{l}-\underline{Y}^{l}$.
+From part (a) of Lemma \ref{lemma:weightedmean}, the maximum absolute change in the weighted average in the neighborhood to the right of $c$ is $\overline{Y}^{r}-\underline{Y}^{r}$ and this degree of change can be attained as a positive change (increase).
+Similarly, the maximum absolute change in the weighted average for the left-hand side is $\overline{Y}^{l}-\underline{Y}^{l}$ and that this degree of change can be attained as a negative change (decrease).
+To obtain the maximum absolute changes for the difference in weighted means we have to look at the cases when these two weighted means change in opposite directions, which leads to the maximum change being $\overline{Y}^{r}-\underline{Y}^{r} + \overline{Y}^{l}-\underline{Y}^{l}$.